Have you ever considered that sharks might be after your retirement money?

 I have a couple of examples to show how ridiculous it is that brokers make money even when you lose it.
 Imagine you are an electrical contractor and you bid for a job.
 In the process of doing your work, you make a mistake and burn down half of the building.
 Do you think you should still get paid for your work?
 Another example: Imagine you are a truck driver.
 You are taking a load from Denver to Dallas, and along the way, half of the load gets dumped out on the road.
 As you can imagine, when you get to Dallas, you would not get paid, and you would probably never get hired again.
 Why

 is it when brokers lose half of your money, they still receive their fees, and you keep them as your broker?
 To add insult to injury, when you lose half of your retirement, and you’re drowning, instead of throwing you a Safe Money life preserver, they throw you more fees, adding weight to your retirement, sinking you even faster.
-Another way they get your money is using terms and statements like “portfolio rebalancing” and “I am diversifying your account by moving accounts around.”
+Another way they get your money is by using terms and statements like “portfolio rebalancing” and “I am diversifying your account by moving accounts around.”
 Every time they move your funds, they can receive a fee or commission.
 Besides, the only time you need to diversify is if your money is at risk.

 Brokers also say that risk is “opportunity for growth.”
 If rebalancing and diversification were the keys to managing the risk in your accounts, we should all fly to Las Vegas and gamble in the casinos.
 You see, if you went to Las Vegas and played every slot machine or card table, rebalancing from one table to the next, diversifying your money across slot machines and card tables, you would be rich right?
 We all know that is not true.
 There’s a reason why Las Vegas casinos bring in billions of dollars in revenue every year.
 Every slot machine and card table is designed to do one thing—take your money!
 Brokers and other people who sell risk accounts are very good at confusing you as well.
 They throw a 100–1000 page prospectus at you for each of your funds and expect you to understand it through and through.
 I have spoken with many clients that have had variable accounts who admit they never read the literature because it is so confusing and intimidating.
 That is no way to feel secure and safe about your retirement.